Read This First

 Prompt 2: Using the 7 schools of thought found in ChatGPT’s response, provide a table of these schools of thought, their general positions, and the common counter-arguments.

-The central claim is this: Here’s a table outlining the schools of thought regarding the nature of consciousness and material reality, their general positions, and common counter-arguments.
+In plain terms: A table outlining the schools of thought regarding the nature of consciousness and material reality, their general positions, and common counter-arguments.

 This middle step carries forward consciousness.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Using the 7 schools of thought found in ChatGPT’s response, provide a table of these schools of thought.